TimRuswick/SANCTUM/README.md

     On Windows, you will get an error message about having to give the .env file a name.
 You can circumvent it by adding an extra period to the file name.

-    **RENAME IT TO `.env.` WITH AN EXTRA PERIOD**, and Windows will automatically remove it for you!
+    **RENAME IT TO `.env.` WITH THE EXTRA PERIOD**, and Windows will automatically remove it for you!
 Poof, it's like magic.

     Don't place any of your tokens in `.envdev`, and push them to GitHub!
 If you do though, consider them compromised and then reset them.